Glenfarclas 105 Cask Strength

 A great whisky holding all of the flavours of all the Glenfarclas in one glass.
 Don’t be afraid of the strength and order a 210, if you dare!
 The smoothness makes the 105 drinkable at cask strength, but I would suggest adding a little water, to fully explore its’ great depth.

 Official tasting notes:

-- Nose: Complex, oaky, apples and pears, and a tempting dark toffee sweetness.
+- Nose: Complex, oaky, apples & pears and a tempting dark toffee sweetness.

-- Finish: Amazingly smooth for the strength; wonderfully warming and with a lingering smokiness, yet very rounded.
+- Finish: Amazingly smooth for the strength, wonderful warming with a lingering spiciness, yet very rounded.

 What I say